cybermaggedon/ixbrl-reporter/README.md

 is not small, but that's an up-front cost.

-The motivation is that once set up, it is trivial to generate reports, and not difficult to generate them dynamically.
-Automating business report for low on-going costs, and real-time delivery of information is the motivation here.
+The motivation is that once set up, it is trivial to generate reports, with the latest, accurate information without constantly copying boiler-plate text into reports.
+It isn't difficult to generate reports dynamically.
+Automating business report for low on-going costs, and real-time delivery of information.

 ## Warranty